Are you looking for replacement teeth but don’t want dentures? Are your current dentures causing gum pain and discomfort?

 - Ability to eat without restrictions

-- No daily use of adhesive is needed
+- No need for the daily use of adhesive

 - More natural look and feel

 Many patients who need all of their remaining teeth extracted are good candidates for same-day dentures.
-Traditionally, teeth are extracted and the jaw bone is allowed to heal prior to the fabrication of a complete denture.
+Traditionally, the dentist will extract the teeth, and the jaw bone heals prior to the fabrication of a complete denture.

-With same-day dentures, teeth can be extracted on the same day as the denture delivery, so the patient does not have to go without teeth.
+With same-day dentures, teeth can be extracted on the same day as the denture delivery.
+This way, the patient does not have to go without teeth.
 This greatly improves function as well as comfort for the patient.

 Partial dentures are similar to a dental bridge in that they replace a series of teeth but not all teeth in the jaw.
 They basically fill in the blanks in your smile.
-They are usually retained by natural teeth by using metal clasps.
+Natural teeth usually retain them by using metal clasps.

 This restoration is removable for cleaning and nightly storage.
-Dental implants can also be used to increase the stability and retention of a partial denture.
+You can also use dental implants to increase the stability and retention of a partial denture.

 Dentures & Partials: FAQs